Hey, friends. Let’s have a heart-to-heart convo, right here, right now. Does sewing pants freak you out? Yes? Me, too.

-The class was taught by taught by sewing educator and pattern designer Cynthia Guffey.
-She’s a self-taught sewist, a fast-talking Southern lady, and a genuine hoot.
+The class was taught by taught by the late sewing educator and pattern designer Cynthia Guffey.
+She was a self-taught sewist, a fast-talking Southern lady, and a genuine hoot.

 According to Guffey, “Everyone has a cute butt, you just need to fit it.”
 This is why we care about fitting pants correctly!
 Cute butts forever.

-Guffey has developed this pants-fitting technique over decades, and she’s constantly on the road teaching it to eager sewists.
+Guffey developed this pants-fitting technique over decades, and she was constantly on the road teaching it to eager sewists.
 My recap of her technique hits the most-critical elements.
-If you need more info, you can buy the following materials on sewing pants from Guffey (I received them as part of the class, and I think they’re worth it!):
+If you need more info, Guffey created a workbook and fitting series DVDs (I received them as part of the class, and I think they’re worth it!):